 This course is part of the human communication and technology curriculum.
 This course explores issues and questions about computer-mediated communication in multiple contexts, in order to understand the psychological, interpersonal, professional, social, and cultural implications of computer-mediated communication.
 The objective of Communication and the Internet is to develop a critical view of online communication by applying the processes and principles of social scientific theories and research to issues and patterns of Internet communication.
 Lectures, discussions, and assignments are designed to give students insight into the way technology currently impacts their daily lives, and how it may affect them in the future.

 Deception occurs in communication behavior across species, and lying (i.e., intentional deception) is a pervasive phenomenon in human communication.
-This course explores the many varieties of deceptive verbal and nonverbal behaviors as well as their motives consequences, and provides and overview of the research into deception as it has occurred in the field of Communication.
+This course explores the many varieties of deceptive verbal and nonverbal behaviors as well as their motives and consequences, and provides an overview of the research into deception as it has occurred in the field of Communication.
 Research into deception in a variety of contexts is explored, including but not limited to interpersonal and romantic relationships, online interactions, politics, advertising, journalism and media, and security/policing.
 Other topics may include the language of deception, cultural norms regarding deception, and deception across species.

 Upper level courses in various areas of the communication discipline.
 Course content varies with each offering.